All About Speech-Language Pathology Assistants

 - Document clients’ progress toward meeting established treatment objectives.

-These are the skills Speech-Language Pathology Assistants say are the most useful in their careers:
+Below is a list of the skills most Speech-Language Pathology Assistants say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.